 - support and assist other agencies to provide a good service

 - represent v.i. within Wales and at an all-Wales level

 - represent v.i. in Wales at a U.K. level

 Latest WCB news.

-Are you a person with sensory loss who has experienced good practice from a health service in Wales?
-If so, the two umbrella organisations for sensory loss in Wales want to hear from you!
-The five star awards will recognise the healthcare workers and departments who are delivering excellent support and care for people with hearing loss and sight loss.
-These positive examples will enable us to highlight good practice and, in turn, encourage other practitioners to improve their own service delivery.
+Wales Council of the Blind and Wales Council for Deaf People have come together to recognise the healthcare workers and departments who are delivering excellent support and care for people with hearing loss and sight loss.
+The positive examples will enable us to highlight good practice and, in turn, encourage other practitioners to improve their own service delivery.